oknk/seaquence/press.md

 Release Date: March 14, 2017

-Seaquence, a unique musical composition app will be released the iOS App Store on March 14th, 2017.
-It will run on all modern iOS 8 (or newer) devices and screen sizes.
+Seaquence, a unique musical composition app is available on the iOS App Store.
+It runs on all modern iOS 8 (or newer) devices and screen sizes.

 <a href="{{site.baseurl}}/images/screenshots/3-up.png">
 <img src="{{site.baseurl}}/images/screenshots/3-up-700px.png" />